INDIVIDUAL RIGHTS

 Receive services in a barrier-free location (accessible).

-Receive the name, address, telephone number, and any languages offered other than English of providers in your BHO yearly or when you request it.
+Receive the name, address, telephone number, and any languages offered other than English of behavioral health providers in your area when you request it.

 Receive the amount and duration of services you need.

-Receive a written Notice of Action from the BHO if services are denied, limited, reduced, suspended, or terminated or you disagree with the plan.
+Receive a written Notice of Action if services are denied, limited, reduced, suspended, or terminated or you disagree with the plan.

 Receive emergent or urgent care or crisis services.